tdubourg/downsizing-game/paper/Real-Life-Security-Security-Protocols-With-Downsizing-Game.md

 ### Application of the guidelines to our implementation

-We believe the following guidelines do not apply in our case:
+We believe the following guidelines do not apply (or not completely) in our case:

+- KISS: The KISS principle is separated between how the _program itself_ should be simple and how it should be simple for the end user.
+The _end user_ part of it is not really relevant for us as we do not really have _users_ but more _potential attackers_ that are the players.
+- Promote Privacy: This one is directly related to _end users_ and even more to _human beings_, it does not apply to our implementaiton that has Python AI code as _end user_.

 The other guidelines apply and we will directly talk about how well they are respected in details.